Behind the Scenes of Coinbase Glb's Latest Options Trends - Coinbase Glb (NASDAQ:COIN)

 In the last month, 1 experts released ratings on this stock with an average target price of $169.0.

-- In a positive move, an analyst from Barclays has upgraded their rating to Equal-Weight and adjusted the price target to $169.
+- Showing optimism, an analyst from Barclays upgrades its rating to Equal-Weight with a revised price target of $169.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Coinbase Glb options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.